Luk-stud/watch-finder/embedding_generation_v2/README.md

 ## 🎯 Overview

 Instead of using image-based embeddings, this approach:
-1. **Generates AI descriptions** of watches focusing on design language and aesthetic vibe
+1. **Generates AI descriptions** of watches using GPT-4o mini focusing on design language and aesthetic vibe
 2. **Creates text embeddings** from these descriptions using OpenAI's embedding API
 3. **Focuses on vibes and design** rather than technical specifications
+4. **Higher quality descriptions** with better understanding of watch design language and luxury aesthetics

 ## 🔧 Setup